 Your Personal Best: Sunscreen

-You also want to see “broad spectrum” on the labeling, she said, because that means the product covers both UVA and UVB rays.
+- Make sure you see the words “broad spectrum” on the label.
+That means it covers both UVA and UVB rays.

 - Make sure the product is mineral based, especially if your skin is sensitive or you’re older than 50.
 In the active ingredients labeling, you should see the words “zinc oxide” or “titanium dioxide.”